hilmanski/onebitedev-hugo-old/content/posts/sort-javascript-object-value-alphabetically.md

 });
 ```

+Warning:
+Change `name` with any of your object's key's name

-// If you put it in separate function don't forget to return the items
+If you put it in separate function don't forget to return the items
 ```
 return items
 ```